TanjaKec/bootcamp/content/day3/blogdown/_index.en.markdown

 #### Notation we will adopt

-- **Trailing slash** will indicate a directory name, e.g. `content/` means we are refering to a directory called *content*, not to a file named *content*.
+- **Trailing slash** will indicate a directory name, e.g. `content/` means we are referring to a directory called *content*, not to a file named *content*.

 <img src="images/trailing_slash.png" width="150px" style="display: block; margin: auto auto auto 0;" />

-- **Leading slash** indicate the root directory of your *project website*, e.g. `/content/about.md` means we are refering to `about.md` file which is under the root directory of the website project.
+- **Leading slash** will indicate the root directory of your *project website*, e.g. `/content/about.md` means we are refering to `about.md` file which is under the root directory of the website project.

 <img src="images/leading_slash.png" width="150px" style="display: block; margin: auto auto auto 0;" />